AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 ### Explanation
 **1. Categorizing Passengers into Age Groups:**

-Created a temporary table (AgeGroups) to categorize passengers into different age groups using a CASE statement.
+Created a view (AgeGroupSurvival) to categorize passengers into different age groups using a CASE statement.

 **2. Calculating Survival Rates by Age Group:**